What are they?

 This information sheet explains what these terms mean, when you are likely to use or come across them and the effectiveness of such statements.

-Exclusion clauses, exemption clauses, disclaimers or warnings are not always effective in excluding liability of the person or entity relying on it.
+Exclusion clauses, exemption clauses, disclaimers or risk warnings are not always effective in excluding liability of the person or entity relying on it.

 Exclusion clauses and disclaimers